 4. Thermal products that supplied custom electromechanical assemblies for thermal management of products in industries such as, networking, medical, military, and servers.

 DegreeC manufactured all products at their factory in Milford, NH, USA, and Tecate, Mexico (closed).

-In 2001 Rajesh and David received the Entrepreneur of the Year award from NH High-tech Council, and they were finalists for Ernst and Young Entrepreneur of the year program in New England in 2002.
+In 2001, David and I received the Entrepreneur of the Year award from NH High-tech Council, and we the were finalists for Ernst and Young Entrepreneur of the year program in New England in 2002.
 In 2001 DegreeC was judged the fastest growing company in New Hampshire by NH Business Magazine.